 The other ingredients are sucrose (E 473), polysorbate 80 (E 433), L-histidine, L-histidine hydrochloride, arginine hydrochloride, and water for injections.

-What Tofidence looks like and contents of the pack
+What Tocilizumab STADA looks like and contents of the pack

-Tofidence is a concentrate for solution for infusion.
+Tocilizumab STADA is a concentrate for solution for infusion.
 The concentrate is a clear to opalescent, colourless to light yellow liquid.

-Tofidence is supplied in a vial (type I glass) with a stopper (butyl rubber) containing 4 mL, 10 mL or 20 mL concentrate.
+Tocilizumab STADA is supplied in a vial (type I glass) with a stopper (butyl rubber) containing 4 mL, 10 mL or 20 mL concentrate.
 Pack sizes of 1 and 4 vials.
 Not all pack sizes may be marketed.

 Marketing Authorisation Holder